alexismaior/cicd/README.md

 ![Alt text](https://github.com/alexismaior/cicd/blob/master/pipeline-v0.png?raw=true "Pipeline")

   First, let's consider a commit in the master branch and a push to Gitea for a random repo.
+That is the default path for production.

 - Gitea is configured to send webhooks to Drone to activate the pipeline process.
 This configuration is easy an can be done by creating an OAuth Applicaton in Gitea (https://docs.drone.io/server/provider/gitea/).
 By default, Gitea will send webhook events for branch or tag creation, pull requests and pushes.
 But this can be also configured.
 - Push: Drone server will receive this event and will call drone-config service (another container from a boiler plate project) to retrieve the proper centralized drone.yaml file, which is also versioned in a git repo.
 It is possible to write a logic for this step, in case you have different pipelines for different repos.
 - Drone server will then pass this drone.yaml to drone agent, the third "Drone suite" component.
 Drone agent is responsible to parse this yaml file and call the plugins.
 Plugins in drone are nothing more than docker containers running specific images to execute the step.
 There are many available in http://plugins.drone.io/.
 The first (and default) step for drone is to clone the target repo into a workspace.
 This workspace is a docker temporary volume that is mounted on each container for each step.
 This is quite useful to pass information for one step to another.
 Drone will then execute the following steps.

 ![Alt text](https://github.com/alexismaior/cicd/blob/master/drone-master-v1.png?raw=true "Drone-master")

 - Unit Test: Drone will then execute the unit tests defined in the repo.